 And now that you understand what you found, you can share it.

 14. Write up Results

-It includes creating graphs and tables that are ready for the public (not just the ones you’ve created early on to help you understand what’s going on in the data.
+It includes creating graphs and tables that are ready for your reader (not just the ones you’ve created early on to help you understand what’s going on in the data).

 It also includes the write-up of results, whether that’s for a journal article, thesis, or report for management.
-It could also be for a conference paper or poster.
+Or a conference paper or poster.